Code-Screen/Code-Screen.github.io/docs/r.md

 All unit test filenames must begin with `test_` and unit test files with filenames that begin with `test_hidden` will not be visible to the candidate.

-If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden`, e.g., `hiddenFoo.json`, `hiddenFoo.csv`, etc.
+If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden`, e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `hidden_foo.R`, etc.

 All dependencies required for your coding test must be added to the `install.sh` file.